nicolafisherwriter/nfwdg/_pages/index.md

 The range of topics reflects my eclectic fascinations from tech, writing, to the esoteric, what I'm [[learning]] and my love of [[gardening]].

-To navigate, click on any of the links below and use the graph at the bottom of the page.
+To navigate, click on any of the links below or use the graph at the bottom of the page.

 - [[Tech and Tools]]
 	- [[Obsidian]]